-The Global Community Yearbook of International Law and Jurisprudence (GCYILJ) is a peer-reviewed journal founded in 2001.
+The Global Community Yearbook of International Law and Jurisprudence (GCYILJ) was established in 2001 (there have been 22 editions published annually since its first publication).
 It focuses on a new reality: ‘the gradual transformation of the international community and the structuring process of a global community in which a coherent legal system for a universal human society is being built’ (G. Ziccardi Capaldo, Inaugural Editorial).

 GCYILJ contains analysis by leading scholars and judges from all over the world focusing on the global challenges for law, policy and justice; it provides theoretical and practice-oriented articles on recent developments in international law and global policies as well as new insights on the contribution of judicial pronouncements to the emerging global law.
 A critical appraisal of the current international law literature enables readers to view global legal issues from different perspectives and cultures.